 So it follows that if you are determining the best time to transact, in this case the CAD vs PHP, you should pay attention to both Canadian Dollar and Philippine Peso news and forecasts.

-Risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.
-Tensions eased in early December when US and Chinese leaders agreed to suspend tariff increases for 3 months.
+Going forward, risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.

-For 2019, the peso’s downtrend will likely resume, per the remarks of DBS’ chief economist, who believes that “a very similar dynamic” of peso weakness will play out.
+Unfortunately for peso holders, the currency’s downtrend (USD/PHP’s uptrend) will likely resume in 2019, per remarks by DBS’ chief economist, who said “a very similar dynamic” of peso weakness would play out.